Southwest Orzo Salad with a Cilantro Lime Vinaigrette is the perfect pasta salad that brings the fun, bold flavors to your meals.

 Besides all that dancing this weekend, I whipped up this Orzo salad that will knock your socks off.
 It has just enough of a smokey kick from the dressing to give it some heat without making your great putting a heaping spoonful on your plate.

-I think it’s a great addition to Taco Tuesday dinners as it has all the fun elements and flavors that are traditionally in dishes from the Southwest.
+I think it’s a great addition to Taco Tuesday dinners because it has all the fun elements and flavors that are traditionally in dishes from the Southwest.
+But, it really is just a great pasta salad to enjoy any night of the week as it can pair so well with everything from chicken, fish, burgers, and steak.

 This will make the perfect side for tacos as well as grilled chicken or grilled steak that is dressed with a tangy chimichurri sauce.
-I served this with baked chicken breast with a zesty dipping sauce.
-I can’t wait to share that as well!
+I served this with baked chicken breast with a zesty dipping sauce and green beans.

-I highly suggest putting on some music that you can dance to while you whip this up.
-It will just be so fun to dance around the kitchen and then stuff your face with this Southwest Orzo Salad.
+I highly suggest putting on some music that you can dance to while you whip this Southwest Orzo Salad with a Cilantro Lime Vinaigrette up.
+It will just be so fun to dance around the kitchen and then stuff your face with this great side dish.

 For the pasta salad